OHDSI/OhdsiSharing/README.md

 ========

 - Encrypting and decrypting data using public-private key pairs.
-- Pushing files to Amazon S3 buckets.
+- Uploading and downloading files to and from the OHDSI SFTP server.

 Examples
 ========